 Fellows follow a curriculum that covers issues on racial history, diversity, equity and more, have regular meetings with mentors and will complete a six-week internship in the summer of 2023 that focuses on deepening their understanding of systemic racism and developing opportunities to drive healing and transformation.
 Last year, Racial Justice Student Fellows completed internships with organizations such as the NAACP, the city of St. Petersburg, the St. Pete Youth Farm and Community Tampa Bay.

 Over the course of the academic year, students will also be involved in several approved activities, events or discussions related to race equity and racial justice and are able to participate in biweekly planning meetings with consortium institution representatives to help shape the vision, goals and activities of a Truth, Racial Healing and Transformation Center for Pinellas County.
 This can include participating in other meetings at their home institutions as well as engaging with community members.

-SPHERE is a joint initiative among Eckerd College, St. Petersburg College, Stetson University College of Law, USF St. Petersburg campus and the Foundation for a Healthy St. Petersburg.
+ST. PETE TRHT is a joint initiative between Eckerd College and Stetson University College of Law, funded by a seed grant from the Foundation for a Healthy St. Petersburg.
 The collaboration emerged out of a community task force that was convened to connect efforts in addressing inequalities that exist in the region.
-These institutions, which collectively serve more than 40,000 students, have been collaborating since the fall of 2020 to create a consortium working to dismantle racial hierarchies in the region.
+These institutions have been collaborating since the fall of 2020 to create a partnership working to dismantle racial hierarchies in the region.